Jack Westrup: Biography

 He gave classes at the Royal Academy of Music in London 1938–40.
 He was lecturer in music at King's College, Newcastle upon Tyne 1941–44, the Peyton and Barber Professor of Music at the University of Birmingham 1944–47, and Wadham College, Oxford 1947–71, where he held the Heather professorship.
 His students there included Joseph Horowitz, Alan Blyth and many others.

-In 1947 he was named chairman of the editorial board of the New Oxford History of Music.
+In 1947 he was named chairman of the editorial board of the Oxford History of Western Music.
 In 1950 Oxford University allowed music to become an honours course for the first time, and Westrup was mainly instrumental in designing a new syllabus which demanded a wider knowledge of musical scholarship than the old B.Mus.
 That same year he conducted an edited version of Hector Berlioz's The Trojans with the Oxford University Opera Club, some passages from which were (non-commercially) recorded.
 In 1951 he was a co-founder and trustee of Musica Britannica, an authoritative national collection of British music.
 In 1952 he revised Ernest Walker's History of Music in England.
 In 1959 he succeeded Eric Blom as editor of Music & Letters.
 He was president of the Royal Musical Association 1958–63, the Incorporated Society of Musicians 1963, and the Royal College of Organists 1964–66.
 From 1963 to 1971 he was joint artistic director of the English Bach Festival with its founder Lina Lalandi.
 The festival was originally in Oxford but in time it moved to London.

 He conducted the Oxford Opera Club 1947–62, the Oxford University Orchestra 1954–63, and the Oxford Bach Choir and Oxford Orchestra Society 1970–71.

 In 1966 he was one of the first advisers to Répertoire International de Littérature Musicale (RILM).

-Sir Jack Westrup died in 1975.
-His wife Solweig Maria née Rösell died in 1984.